 It is only fair to require public employees to contribute to the public coffers that pay their salaries by residing in the municipality that employs them, and by paying property taxes and, where applicable, local income taxes to help support the local economy and schools.
 When people move out of a city, it loses revenues necessary to provide basic services.
-An exodus of these employees from some cities would exacerbate any severe financial problems those cities already may be facing.
+An exodus of employees from some cities will exacerbate any severe financial problems those cities already face.

-Response: There is little evidence that public employees would move out of certain municipalities The bill would not promote a mass in droves. exodus; it simply would allow them to relocate if they deemed such a move to be in their best interests.
-Moreover, nonresident workers are not the real source of urban decline.
+Response: There is little evidence that public employees will move out of certain municipalities in droves if residency requirements are abolished or limited.
+The bill will not promote a mass exodus: it simply allows employees to relocate if they deem a move to be in their best interests.
+Moreover. nonresident workers are not the real source of urban decline.
 Cities are not facing severe problems because city workers have decided to reside elsewhere.
 For various reasons, some urban areas have become unattractive places in which to live, work, transact business, or shop, and the requirement that public employees reside in these areas in and of itself is not going to effect an economic rebound.
 Municipal governments must find ways of making the cities more attractive not only to their employees and their families but also to the thousands of other citizens who have already fled a city to live, work, shop, and otherwise spend their salaries elsewhere.
+Opposing Argument

-It appears that the bill would apply to department heads in municipal and State government, as well as the rank-and-file employees.
-Some people believe that administrators should be required to live in the municipality or State affected by the policies these administrators develop and implement.
-The City of Ann Arbor, for instance, recognizing that housing might be expensive for city employees, that twoincome families may need to share a commute or child care responsibilities, and that choices should be available, does not require residency for general employees.
+Although the bill makes an exception for elected officials, it appears that the bill otherwise applies to department heads in municipal government, as well as the rank-and-file employees.
+Some people believe that administrators should be required to live in the municipality affected by the policies these individuals develop and implement.
+The City of Ann Arbor, for instance, recognizing that housing might be expensive for city employees, that two-income families may need to share a commute or child care responsibilities, and that choices should be available, does not require residency for general employees.
 Ann Arbor does require department heads to reside within the city, however, so that they can more easily understand the needs of tax-paying citizens and the quality of services being delivered in the city.